 Like many cities in Europe during 1960's, Helsinki believed to the practically endless growth.
 The estimate for year 2000 was 2 million inhbitants in only Helsinki.
 In 2000 the whole Helsinki metropolitan area (Helsinki, Espoo, Kauniainen and Vantaa) was slightly over one million.

 The problem with the Helsinki metro is both in it's size and the old fashion structure with third rail current supply.
 These prevent the track to cross any streets in plane and to fit the track line to the city structure.
-The eastern suburbs were originally planned to have metro stations in the middle as in the green line in Stockholm, Sweden.
-But the metro engineers only stated, that it is impossible and the line will be built aside the main roads.
+The eastern suburbs were originally planned to have German Stadtbahn style metro stations in the middle as in the green line in Stockholm, Sweden.
+But the metro engineers only stated, that it is impossible with the large scale dimensioning of the system and the line will be built aside the main roads.

 The mistake of Helsinki metro is it's unflexibilty.
 It was designed to be able to carry the maximum possible passenger flow.
 But what was required was to be able to carry less passengers than estimated.